 With a greater understanding of specialist design principles and the benefits they can bring, such principles can be applied not just to specialist schools and care environments but into homes and workplaces as well.

-All the above information is available to download in our useful Design with Autism in Mind document.
+All the above information is available to download in our useful Guide that can be found on the Design with Autism in Mind page.